-The Eurozone has given Greece until Thursday 9 July to present new proposals to secure a deal with creditors, and has called a full EU summit for Sunday.
-Fears of contagion and for the euro's future persist.
+European leaders are calling for an emergency summit amid fears of contagion and for the euro's future.
 Although the Eurozone will likely survive the current crisis, it remains difficult to predict what it will look like in three months' time, let alone a year.
-Outside Greece, other European member states are watching anxiously, some concerned they may end up in a similar situation.
+Outside of Greece, other European member states are watching anxiously, some concerned they may end up in a similar situation.
 Until recently the idea that any member would withdraw or be expelled was dismissed as purely theoretical.
-Although the situation remains fluid, some economists are now warning: brace for a Grexit - European Monetary Union exit is the most likely scenario.
+Although the situation remains fluid, some economists are now warning: Brace for a Grexit - European Monetary Union exit is the most likely scenario.